aaron-h-miller/TMS-Coupling-Model/README.md

 ### reference_data
 Comes with reference data used from other research works, generated parameter files used in this work, and simulation results from this work.
-The following folders and files are contained in `Miller_2025` must be downloaded from the OSF repository (*TODO*: LINK HERE) and dropped directly into `reference_data` in order for many scripts to function as expected:
+The following folders and files are contained in `Miller_2025` must be downloaded from the OSF repository DOI: 10.17605/OSF.IO/NXVDH (https://osf.io/nxvdh/) and dropped directly into `reference_data` in order for many scripts to function as expected:
 `Miller_2025` should become a direct child of `reference_data`, and contains: